Edge effects: North America

 The amount of forest edge is orders of magnitude greater now in the United States than when the Europeans first began settling North America.
 Some species have benefited from this fact, for example, the brown-headed cowbird, which is a brood parasite that lays its eggs in the nests of songbirds nesting in forest near the forest boundary.
 Another example of a species benefiting from the proliferation of forest edge is poison ivy.

 Conversely, Dragonflies eat mosquitoes, but have more trouble than mosquitoes surviving around the edges of human habitation.
 Thus, trails and hiking areas near human settlements often have more mosquitoes than do deep forest habitats.
 Grasses, huckleberries, flowering currants and shade-intolerant trees such as the Douglas-fir all thrive in edge habitats.

 In the case of developed lands juxtaposed to wild lands, problems with invasive exotics often result.
 Species such as kudzu, Japanese honeysuckle and multiflora rose have damaged natural ecosystems.
-Beneficially, the open spots and edges provide places for species that thrive where there is more light and vegetation that is close to the ground.
+Beneficially, the open spots and edges provide places for species that thrive where there is lighter and vegetation that is close to the ground.
 Deer and elk benefit particularly as their principal diet is that of grass and shrubs which are found only on the edges of forested areas.

-Effects on succession

-Edge effects also apply to succession, when vegetation spreads rather than losing to competitors.
-Different species are suited either to the edges or to central sections of the habitat, resulting in a varied distribution.
-Edges also vary with orientation: edges on the north or south receive less or more sun than the opposite side (depending on hemisphere and convex or concave relief), producing varying vegetation patterns.

-Other usage
+Alternative definitions of edge effect

 The phenomenon of increased variety of plants as well as animals at the community junction (ecotone) is also called the edge effect and is essentially due to a locally broader range of suitable environmental conditions or ecological niches.